swiftlang/swift-evolution/proposals/0392-custom-actor-executors.md

 @MainActor func example() {}

 func alwaysOnMainActor() /* must be synchronous! */ {
-  assumeOnMainActorExecutor { // will crash if NOT invoked from the MainActor's executor
+  MainActor.assumeIsolated { // will crash if NOT invoked from the MainActor's executor
     example() // ok to safely, synchronously, call
   }
 }